lijiaying/lijiaying.github.io/README.md

 #### Current Interested Topics:
 + Neural network related:
 	- Why do adversarial examples show the transferability between different models?
-	- Does local robustness a good measurement for neural network security?
-If not, how can we define a better one?
 	- What's the upper bound of global robustness for a given dataset?
 How can we approach, or even arrive at it?
-	- How to generate hard-to-detect adversarial examples?

 + Constraint solving related:
 	- Is there any efficient way to prove a constraint is unsat?
-	- Whether a constraint is sat or unsat is deterministic problem, if the space is finite.
-In other words, it is discrete.
-Can we make it continuous, or even differentiable?
-	- For infinite search space, how to estimate the gap between sat and unsat? [open question]
 	- Build a lattice-based solvers, compositional. [great engineering effort is required.]

 + Program analysis related:
-	- Test constraint solvers
-	- Test numerial domains
+	- Test abstraction.
 	- Differential interpretation.
-	- Simplify existing program analysis techniques.

-Drop me an email if you are intested in any topic and self-motivated.
+Drop me an email if you are interested in any topic and self-motivated.